 Modify Samples on the Actions menu allows you to modify quantity and concentration for selected biospecimens or all biospecimens associated with a worklist.
 For more information about how to modify samples, see Modifying Worklist Biospecimens.

 Upload Files on the Actions menu allows you to upload, download, and delete files attached to selected biospecimens or all biospecimens associated with a worklist.
 For more information about how to do this, see Uploading a File for Worklist Biospecimens.

+Move to Bulk Container on the Actions menu allows you to assign storage location of biospecimens selected into a bulk container.
+For more information, see Move to Bulk Container

 Creating a Worklist